Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "You do not want every available hand?"

 "Skipper, you’re a ten-foot, geriatric, asthmatic glass giraffe.
 Moj has an inch-thick carapace, while Bruuk is like twice my weight and can outrun a car.
-This...isn’t your fight."
+This... isn’t your fight."

 Trrrk’k watched him solemnly for a moment, then nodded, slowly. "...As you say.
 Good luck, then."